 - education services which are connected to your support

 Your information will only be shared if it is appropriate in relation to the facilitation of your support, or where we are required to do so in order to satisfy our statutory and/or legal obligations.

 Quarriers will not transfer your data outside of the European Union.

 Who do we receive information from?

-Whilst we might share your information with the organisations detailed above, we may also receive information from them to ensure that information relating to your support and support plan are kept up to date and so that Quarriers can ensure that you are receiving the most appropriate support relevant to your needs.
+While we might share your information with the organisations detailed above, we may also receive information from them to ensure that information relating to your support and support plan are kept up-to-date, and so that Quarriers can ensure you are receiving the most appropriate support relevant to your needs.